$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

-We next discuss several essential properties of the nonlinear waves and related wave interaction estimates in Lemmas 2.1--2.7 below.
-These facts will be used in the later sections.
-We also refer the reader to Chen-Zhang-Zhu \ci{Chen-Zhang-Zhu-2007} for further details. \emph{2.1.
-Riemann Problems and Riemann Solutions}
+We now discuss several essential properties of the nonlinear waves and related wave interaction estimates in Lemmas 2.1--2.7 below.
+These facts will be used in the subsequent development; see also Chen-Zhang-Zhu \ci{Chen-Zhang-Zhu-2007} for further details.